feifel/nano-codec-localdataset-pipeline/README.md

     # ... config ...
 ```

-They'll all be processed sequentially and merged into one final dataset!
+All datasets will be processed sequentially and merged into one final dataset.

 ### Adding Metadata